DiegoHarari/DiegoHarari/README.md

 ### Hi there 👋

-I've always been passionate about technology and i've decided to make a turn in my career and start studying to be a developer.
-Since then (2017) , i never stop studying and i always try to be up to date.
-I currently work as a fron end devloper for Endava, already worked with react and react native and the whole set of tools, such as : redux, nextjs, contect, hooks.
+I currently work as a front end devloper for Endava, already worked with react and react native and the whole set of tools, such as : redux, nextjs, context, hooks.

 Some of the core-technologies i work with: